tomasbasham/ember-cli-analytics/README.md

 * identify
 * alias

 When using this API, by default the service will call the corresponding method on each of the adapters unless a specific adapter is specified.
 This means that if you were to call `trackEvent` on the service, it would in turn call `trackEvent` on each of the adapters that implement it.

-##### <a name="all-adapters-example"></a>Example:
+##### All Adapters Example

 ```JavaScript
 // app/controllers/application.js